multani7871/employee-led-SPVs/how_to_source_employees.md.md

  - Channels
 	 - Direct
 		 - Inbound
-			 - Introductions from 1
+			 - Introductions from 1st degree contacts
+			 - Newsletter subscribers
+		 - Warm outbound
+			 - Requesting introductions (without offering carry share)
+				 - This usually results in a few meetings but has not converted to deals in a meaningful way yet
-		 - Cold outreach
+		 - Cold outbound
 			 - Email
 				 - Strategy
 					 - I tried reaching out to every employee at a number of VC backed startups across the spectrum from Series A to pre-IPO.
 I saw fairly high open rates but did not get many responses.